What Is This All About???

 not "contributing" by not paying taxes, but that's kind of an absurd argument

-pay taxes to the government.
+is obligated to pay taxes to the government.

 What's my solution?
 Scrap the personal income tax in